 The core of your brief is intact, the rest is reimagined beyond belief – it’s working quality delivered by developers who enjoyed the experience: working with you.

 — Yes, that’s how it works when masters of the craft are involved! —

 It’s a proud moment.

-- An innovative solution arrives which considers the future of your business.
+- An innovative solution arrives that considers the future of your business.

-- Your relationship is more than intact, in fact; it’s blossomed to the point where you can recommend these folks.
+- Your relationship is more than intact, in fact; it’s blossomed to the point where you can recommend this team of developers.
 Perhaps even friends by this point?

 - They also offer ongoing maintenance from the same experts you know, who know you.
 Foresight.